 Mr. Victor Buston, head coach of Tema Youth baseball club, (TYB), has called on the Ministry of Youth and Sports (MOYS) and corporate organizations to join forces to develop the sport in the country.

 Ghana is considered one of the friendliest countries in Africa.

 The Republic of Ghana, is a country located along the Gulf of Guinea and Atlantic Ocean in West Africa.
 By comparison, it is slightly smaller than the state of Oregon.
 It is bordered by Ghana is bordered by the Cote d’Ivoire in the west, Burkina Faso in the north, Togo in the east and the Gulf of Guinea and Atlantic Ocean in the south.
 Ghana means "Warrior King" in the Soninke language.

 All they want is a decent field, some proper equipment and a chance to compete.

-The "DONATE" button above will designate that anything you donate will be used to provide facilities and for the baseball and softball communities in Ghana.
+The "DONATE" button below lets you designate that anything you donate will be used to provide facilities and for the baseball and softball communities in Ghana.